carolinamattsson/follow-the-money/README.md

 the total balance of the system fluctuate with use.
 This means that most payment systems have a user-facing side where the movement of money is user-driven, and a provider-facing side that accommodates users' deposits and withdraws.
-By defining a system boundary, you tell the program to follow only user-driven activity.
+By defining a system boundary, you can tell the program to follow only user-driven activity.

 There are (at present) four options for defining the boundary of the system:
   - `none` (or left undefined)